project-oak/oak/experimental/simple_io/README.md

 The communication is based on shared memory.
 There are two separate channels, one for input and one for output.
 Each channel has one buffer in shared memory.
-The guest-physical addresses of the shared pages used for input and output buffers are communicated via pre-agreed 32-bit I/O ports in the EISA range.
+The guest-physical addresses of the shared pages used for input and output buffers are communicated via pre-agreed 32-bit I/O ports.
 This only has to be done once at startup.
 Since each address is 64 bits long each address will be split across 2 ports, the first containing the most significant 4 bytes, and the next containing the least significant 4 bytes.

 The current implementation assumes an identity mapping for the memory so that guest-phsyical and guest-virtual addresses are the same.

-An additional port is used for each channel to specify the length of each message.
+An additional 32-bit I/O port is used for each channel to specify the length of each message.

 For the output channel, writing to the length I/O port will act as a doorbell to notify the host that a new message is available.
 It is assumed that the VMM